LeonHuetsch/Project_712/Notes.md

 8. Problems when maxAsset is higher: If 15 it all works and finds GE interest rate for all parameter specifications.
 When large, e.g. 35, neither fsolve nor fzero can find them for some parameter specifications: particularly for small delta (=0.3).
 Possible reason: less saving desire means interested rate has to be higher to get people to save and there is a problem with that.
 Is it becasue r is larger then rho? or initial guess way too small?

+9. Any interest rate here is net of depreciation: so r = r1 - depreciation, where r1 is the real net interest rate.
+Write in PDF!!!